Dave Dave: Later life and career

 Rothenberg legally changed his name by 1992 to David Jordan Robinson.
 He attended ArtCenter College of Design.
 By 1996 he was using only his first name; he then legally changed his name to Dave Dave, to "free myself of [Charles Rothenberg's] name and his legacy", as he said then.
 He became a house music DJ, music producer and rap musician; in 1996 he directed a music video for Kelli Lidell.
 He later focused on conceptual art in Las Vegas.
 His work included a project titled Lifted that he said grew out of "a conscious desire to inspire others to be greater than themselves" and collaborations with artists including Sheridee Hopper.

 Dave died at the age of 42 on July 15, 2018, at Sunrise Hospital in Las Vegas, from complications of pneumonia.
+He was posthumously awarded a Hollywood F.A.M.E. award in 2018 for artistic merit.